-You are strongly encouraged to attend all lectures and discussions.
+This is an on-line course so attendance is really the work you put in during your study.
+You are strongly encouraged to follow all the lecture slides and video, do the suggested readings and possibly even some or most of the extra readings.
+Most importantly, you need to try the examples and code we show, and experiment with it.
 Failure to do so may not have a direct effect on your course grade, but will likely have a significant indirect effect.
 Any known or potential extracurricular conflicts should be discussed in person with the instructor during the first week of classes, or as soon as they arise.

 Homework assignments serve as a way to interact with the material outside of the classroom.
-Homework will be due at 6:00 PM on the assigned due date, which is typically a Friday.
+Homework will be due at either 8:00 PM on the assigned due date, which should generally be Thursday.
 You are allowed to drop one homework assignment over the course of the semester.
-We aim for between 9 to 10 assignments with the lowest homework score being dropped.
+We aim for several assignments with the lowest homework score being dropped.

 As a result, late homework will not be accepted.
 There will be no exceptions to this policy.
 Please start early and make sure your environment is working correctly and you are able to produce a working document.
 We have many CAs willing to help you out this semester.
 Please take advantage of our office hours.